AdobeDocs/express-add-ons-docs/src/pages/guides/develop/frameworks-libraries-bundling.md

 # Using Web Frameworks and Libraries

 ## Typescript typings package
-A typings package (`ccweb-add-on-sdk-types`) is automatically added via the `devDependencies` to `typescript` and `react-typescript` templates.
+A typings package (`ccweb-add-on-sdk-types`) is automatically added via the `package.json` `devDependencies` to `typescript` and `react-typescript` templates and will provide the ability to see the suggestions for exposed properties of the `AddOnSdk` in your TypeScript files in Visual Studio Code.
 To use, simply import the types needed in the `.ts` file:

 ```ts
 import {